TritonDataCenter/sdc-cnapi/docs/static.md

 ## heartbeating_servers_count

-A gauge indicating how many servers have recently (within the heartbeat lifetime) been heartbeating to this server.
+A gauge indicating how many servers have recently (within the heartbeat lifetime) heartbeated to this server.

 ## reconciler_new_heartbeaters_total